 Terex Corporation and subsidiaries (“Terex”) is a US multinational corporation that is publicly traded on the New York Stock Exchange and subject to its full regulatory framework.
-As of 2019 Q3, Terex is comprised of around 85 legal entities incorporated across 31 different countries.
-Terex generates approximately USD 4 billion in annual sales for continuing operations and currently operates in two segments, Aerial Work Platforms (“AWP”) and Materials Processing (“MP”).
+As of 2021 Q3, Terex is comprised of about 90 legal entities incorporated in 31 countries.
+Terex generates approximately USD 4 billion in annual sales and currently operates in two segments, Aerial Work Platforms (“AWP”) and Materials Processing (“MP”).

-As part of Terex Corporation, Terex entities within the UK are aligned with, and follow, the wider Terex guiding principles, codes of conduct and tax policy.
-First and foremost, the Terex Way Values demand and support a culture of tax compliance and the Terex UK tax strategy is grounded in the Terex value of integrity and our commitment to comply with all laws and regulations.
-Terex tax strategy is focused on ensuring that taxes and tax risk are managed to provide outcomes consistent with commercial reality and applicable law and are within the parameters of the strategic objectives of Terex.
-Terex Tax Strategy requires that all tax regulations are complied with in the UK and other relevant jurisdictions.
+As part of Terex Group, Terex UK is aligned with, and follows, the wider Terex guiding principles, code of ethics and conduct, and tax policies.
+First and foremost, the Terex Way Values demand and support a culture of tax compliance and the Tax Strategy is grounded in the Terex value of integrity and our commitment to comply with all laws and regulations.
+The Tax Strategy is focused on ensuring that taxes are calculated, and tax risk is managed to provide outcomes consistent with commercial reality, applicable tax law, and that are within the parameters of the strategic objectives of Terex.
+The Tax Strategy requires that all tax regulations are complied with in the UK and other relevant jurisdictions.
 The Vice President, Chief Tax Officer (“CTO”) is responsible for management of the tax affairs and global tax risks of the Terex Group.
 The CTO reports to the Senior Vice President, Chief Financial Officer of Terex.

 Risk Management and Governance Arrangements

 Responsibility for Terex policy, including tax policy, ultimately resides with the Board of Directors of Terex Corporation.
 The role of the Board is to focus on strategic direction and oversight of critical business risks, not to direct regular operating activities.
-Managing tax compliance is an increasingly complex area and the Terex Group including, Terex UK, consistently monitors local and global markets, industry trends and current and developing tax legislation in order to appropriately apply tax governance with strong internal controls in order to reduce tax risk to acceptable levels.
+Managing tax compliance is an increasingly complex area and the Terex Group, including Terex UK, consistently monitors local and global markets, industry trends, and current and developing tax legislation in order to set tax governance.
+Terex uses knowledge, detailed processes, and internal controls to reduce tax risk to acceptable levels.
 As part of governance of tax matters, several arrangements exist, including, but not limited to:

 - Quarterly formal certification procedures including the identification, evaluation, monitoring and reporting of tax issues and risks;